bbest/R_leaflet_TARA_Europe_maps/README.md

 3. Leafem v.
 0.2.3

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL) v3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for details.

 ## Installation